 Try it Yourself!

-If you’re reading this thinking, “Wow, that would help me get a deeper understanding of my feelings too!”
-I highly recommend trying it out for yourself to understand your complex emotions better.
+If you’re reading this thinking, “Wow, that would help me better understand my feelings too!”
+I highly recommend trying it out to understand your complex emotions better.

 How can we ask our kids and students to understand and communicate their emotional reactions if we aren’t in touch with our own?